Isanderthul/T120bsodFix/README.md

    2:                 DOS_FAT_32                         33.6 MB    disk3s2
    3:                 DOS_FAT_32 NO NAME                 1.9 GB     disk3s3
 ```
 use the dd command to copy /dev/disk3 to /dev/disk2.
+This is important to create the same partition structure on the new drive.
-It is critical that you never assume the location of the flash drives (/dev/disk2), and always check before doing any dd commands.
+:warning: It is critical that you never assume the location of the flash drives (/dev/disk2), and always check before doing any dd commands.
-dd used with an incorrect link could instantly begin wiping out a partition on your computer, totally destroying it.
+:warning: dd used with an incorrect link could instantly begin wiping out a partition on your computer, totally destroying it.
 ```
-$ sudo dd if=/dev/disk3 of=/dev/disk2 bs=4m
+$ sudo dd if=/dev/disk3 of=/dev/disk2 bs=4m status=progress
 477+1 records in
 477+1 records out
 2003828736 bytes transferred in 866.017384 secs (2313844 bytes/sec)